septadev/seat-availability/README.md

 This dataset estimates the seat availability on SEPTA routes.

 ## Latest release
-Latest version: [v202206260](https://github.com/septadev/seat-availability/releases/tag/v202206260), containing estimates for the week of June 26, 2022 to July 2, 2022.
+Latest version: [v202207030](https://github.com/septadev/seat-availability/releases/tag/v202207030), containing estimates for the week of July 3, 2022 to July 9, 2022.
-These estimates are based on data collected from June 4 through June 19, 2022 for most bus routes, Regional Rail routes, subway/elevated routes, and the Norristown High Speed Line.
+These estimates are based on data collected from June 12 through June 26, 2022 for most bus routes, Regional Rail routes, subway/elevated routes, and the Norristown High Speed Line.

 ### Changes in this version:
-* GTFS version v202206121 was released on June 12, 2022.
-At the beginning of a new schedule change, a seat availability estimate for scheduled stop may be based on an average of ridership from the schedule at similar times of day and the same service day, route, direction, and stop during the previous schedule.
-Some seat availability estimates may not be exist due to data availability.
-This estimated availability dataset matches the current GTFS version, which is v202206121.
-* This version corrects a calculation error in the previous version that left most estimates blank.
+* No changes.

 ### Special notes:
 * This version, like previous versions, has estimations for some bus routes but not all bus routes.
 This version does not contain estimations for some modes, routes, trips, and stops due to data availability.
 We expect to update existing estimations and to add estimations for additional routes in future versions.